MiYaron/chatGPTProject/README.md

 After Running the Development server and Navigating to 'http://localhost:4200/'.
 The main page will show up.

-You have a Message Box where you can type any message to the bot. you can also send chat commands to manipulate it's behavior (check Available Commands for more).
+You have a Message Box where you can type any message to the bot. you can also send Chat Commands to manipulate it's behavior (check Available Commands for more).

 Sending "/help" to the bot will be replied by all available commands

-## Available Commands
+## Available Chat Commands

+The chat commands let you manipulate the behavior of the chat bot, you can send commands anytime using the Message Box just like sending a regular message.

+You can use the following commands:

 - /help - Shows the list of commands available in the chat.
 - /key API_KEY - Gives the bot your Openai's api key so you can talk to real GPT model.